Macrozamia glaucophylla

 Macrozamia glaucophylla is a species of cycad from the genus Macrozamia and the family Zamiaceae.
 Endemic to New South Wales, Australia, this species has features that resembles palms, although both species are taxonomically quite different.
 The current population trend of Macrozamia glaucophylla is stable with 2,500 to 10,000 mature individuals.
 The species are found in several habitats including forest and savanna.
 Ecologically, Macrozamia glaucophylla lives in terrestrial system, a land-based community of organisms where the biotic and abiotic components interact in the given area.

-Also known as: zamia, zamia ‘palm’, wild pineapple, burrawang (NSW).
+It is also known as zamia, zamia 'palm', wild pineapple, burrawang (NSW).

 Description

 Macrozamia glaucophylla is a small to medium-sized cycad that has a normally subterranean unbranched caudex and has glaucous blue fronds with divided pinnae.
 The median pinnae are usually dichotomously branched, while the basal pinnae are not reducing to spines.
 The pinnae is sometimes simple, size ranging at 16 to 25 cm long and 4 to 7 mm wide (ultimate segments 3 to 5 cm mm wide).
 Concolorous, meaning that it has the same colour throughout the surfaces, to weakly discolorous with flat margins.
 This plant also has large bulbous underground trunk, medium-sized and strongly keeled leaves.
 Macrozamia glaucophylla has red-coloured ovoid seed cones, fusiform pollen cones(25 cm in length and 5 to 6 cm in diameter), and megasporophyll with an expanded peltate apex.

 Macrozamia glaucophylla is known as an attractive, tolerant to drought, rare ornamental plant with long blue-bluish glaucous leaves strongly recurved near the apex.
 The crown of this species has 2 to 8 number of leaves, each 60 to 120 cm long.
 The leaves in Macrozamia glaucophylla are strongly to moderately keeled with 90-10 pinnae.
 The color is grey and green to blue with dull appearance.
 Petiole of Macrozamia glaucophylla is 12 to 25 cm long and 9 to 12 cm mm wide at the lowest pinnae.
 Meanwhile, the rachis of this species is not to moderately spirally twisted.
-The apex is entire and not spinescent.
-The plant is acaulescent, meaning it has a short stem concealed on the ground.
+The apex is entire and not spinescent.The plant is acaulescent, meaning it has a short stem concealed on the ground.
 The diameter of the stem is 20-40cm.
 Macrozamia glaucophylla has fronds that has an average height of 50 to 70 cm from the ground surface.
 The maximum height reached by this plant was approximately 1.1 m.
 The new fronds have glaucous blue color which changes to a bluish-green color as the plant ages.
 The callouses of this species are pinkish red, located at the point where the pinnae join the rachis.
 However, these callouses transforms in to a creamy-white color as they age.